 "STUDENT ACCESSIBILITY SUPPORT CENTER (SACS) STATEMENT (must be the following language) If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, 128 ECC Building, (631) 632-6748, or at sasc@Stonybrook.edu.
 They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.
+Students whitryou what accommodations are necessary and appropriate.
+An information and documentation is connuclintal.
 Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and the Student Accessibility Support Center.
 For procedures and information go to the following website: